krisds/koopa/README.txt

 = KG.tokens =

-In koopa.trees.antlr.generator, KG.tokens is a manual copy of the file with the same name from koopa.grammars.generator.
+In koopa.trees.antlr.generator, KG.tokens is a copy of the file with the same name from koopa.grammars.generator.
 If the original ever changes this means that the KGToANTLR generator is broken.
 In that case you need to update its tokens file.
-The ANT build script has a target to do this for you (SynchronizeKGTokens).
+Again, the ANT build script takes care of this for you.

-Do note that if a tokens file has changed, the grammar may not automatically get recompiled!
-If it doesn't you will likely start seeing very strange errors.
-The only solution for now is to manually trigger a recompilation of the affected grammars.